GabrielSlima/Movie-trailer-WEBSITE/README.md

 # MOVIE TRAILER WEBSITE
-This repository contains Scripts that was created in Python to generate a WebSite with the iformation that was provided in one of the Scripts.
+> This repository contains Scripts that was created in Python to generate a WebSite with the iformation that was provided in one of the Scripts.
-The information that you'll need to provide are: Title of the movie, url of the post and youtube trailer.
+> The information that you'll need to provide are: Title of the movie, URL of the poster and Youtube trailer URL .
 All that information will be redenred as a Web page.

 ## INSTALL
 ### Requirements to run the Scripts

-First thing first, you'll need to have Python 3 installed in your computer.
+> First thing first, you'll need to have Python 3 installed in your computer.

 ## Requirements to see the website
 Network connection.